ltelab/disdrodb/docs/source/data_download.rst

 that will be used as default configuration file when running the disdrodb software.

-Alternatively, you can also define the DISDRODB root directory as an environment variable ``DISDRODB_BASE_DIR``.
+Alternatively, you can also define the DISDRODB base directory as an environment variable ``DISDRODB_BASE_DIR``.
 In the terminal, you must type the following command:

 .. code:: bash

    export DISDRODB_BASE_DIR="<the_root_folder>/disdrodb-data/DISDRODB"

 .. note:: It's important to remember that the environment variable ``DISDRODB_BASE_DIR`` (if defined) will take priority over the default path